 She has 20 years of experience in various aspects of marketing, communications, and media campaign implementation.
 Her past project experience includes campaign development, project management, tactical execution, advertising copywriting, script development, media placement and program evaluation.
 She has managed contracts reaching target populations in excess of 6 million people regionally.

 Ms. Coles communications approach is steeped in community engagement as a catalyst for behavioral change.
 Her subject matter focus areas include health education, STEM education, and environmental responsibility.
 Ms. Coles has a specific ability to “drill down” marketing messages to a target audience for resonance and relevance.
 She has provided outreach and message localization in support of national marketing and media initiatives including street team management, special event programming, and media placement.

 Our discussion with Ms. Coles focuses on:

-- Best practices for doing business as family and,
+Best practices for doing business as a family and,

 According to Wikipedia, a family business is a commercial organization in which decision-making is influenced by multiple generations of a family—related by blood or marriage.
 They are closely identified with the firm through leadership or ownership.
 Owner-manager entrepreneurial firms are not considered to be family businesses because they lack the multi-generational dimension and family influence that create the unique dynamics and relationships of family businesses.